Why 1 Serpent is Better Than 100

 Summary

-Before the first plague, Hashem sends Moshe to Paro.
-The basic message to Paro is to send the Jewish people out of Egypt (see Shemot 6:10).
+Before the first plague, Hashem sends Moses (Moshe) to Pharaoh (Paro).
+The basic message to Pharaoh is to send the Jewish people out of Egypt (see Exodus 6:10).

-Also, Moshe and his brother Aharon are told to show Paro a sign.
+Also, Moses and his brother Aaron (Aharon) are told to show Pharaoh a sign.
 This is recorded in the Torah as the incident of the staff turning into a serpent.

-Here is the Judaic Classics translation of Shemot 7:8-13:
+Here is the Judaic Classics translation of Exodus / Shemot 7:8-13:

 8. And the Lord spoke to Moses and to Aaron, saying,